SatSargsyan/CSV-files/README.md

 ### An<a hraf=https://msdn.microsoft.com/en-us/library/0yw3tz5k.aspx> anonymous method</a> cannot access the <i><b>Ref</b></i> or  <i><b>Out</b></i> parameters of an outer scope.
 Also we can't use<a href=https://msdn.microsoft.com/en-us/library/14akc2c7.aspx> the ref and out</a> keywords for the following kinds of methods:
 <ul>
-<li>Async methods, which you define by using the async modifier.
+<li>Async methods, which we define by using the async modifier.
 <li>Iterator methods, which include a yield return or yield break statement.
 </ul>